svsticky/CommitteeClash/README.md

 # Docker

+The application works with docker.
 To compose the services, use the following commands:

-- For development: `docker compose -f docker-compose.dev.yml up --build`
+- For development: `npm run dev`
-- For production: `docker compose -f docker-compose.prod.yml up --build`
+- For production: `npm run prod`

-To delete images and containers, use the following command: `docker compose down --rmi local`
+To delete images and containers, use the following command: `npm run down`

 # Development